giannifontanot/ud-project1-hotelreservation/README.md

 ## Installation
 Since the application is written using Java, a JVM is a must.
 Please install Java version 11 as a minimum.
 Aside from Java, nothing else is necessary.
 It is a command line application that needs very little memory or resources.
 ## Usage
-Once the application files are stores in your computer, open a BASH window and type $Java MainMenu.
+Once the application files are stores in your computer, open a BASH window and type:
 <p align="center"><img src="runApp.JPG" /></p>
 <p align="center"><img src="ProjectStructure.JPG" /></p>

 ## Current Features
 ````````````````````````
-- Use the application as a User or as Administrator
+- User and Administrator profiles
 - Runs using a Command Line Interface
 - Verifies that the user's input is correct
 - Uses color for a better user experince